Bunker Hill Mining Company: Early history

 Simeon Reed bought the Bunker Hill Mine and Mill, and incorporated the Bunker Hill and Sullivan Mining and Concentrating Company on 29 July 1887.
 John Hays Hammond was hired to manage the mine, and a new concentrator, The Old South Mill, became operational in 1891, capable of 150 tons per day.
 Hammond became president on 2 July 1891, followed by Nathaniel H. Harris on 15 June 1893, when company headquarters were located in San Francisco.
 William Henry Crocker, of Crocker National Bank, served as treasurer, in addition to being the major stockholder.

 When the mining boom began in the Coeur d'Alene, Idaho mining district, the area was lightly inhabited.
 The Bunker Hill and the Sullivan companies built a boarding house for miners in 1887.
 By 1894, the company employed 332 workers, and in the late 1890s, the company built single-family houses to attract family men.
 In 1900, the company opened a company-built Kellogg school building, contributed to the construction of local churches, and started a loan program so employees could own their homes.

-Frederick Worthen Bradley, a college-educated engineer, became president in 1897 and remained so until 1933, when Stanley A. Easton took over.
+Frederick Worthen Bradley, a college-educated engineer, became president in 1897 and remained so until 1933, when Stanly A. Easton took over.